Home

 My New Cat Already Has a Name

-• Convenience: You don't have to go through the torture of choosing a new name!
+• Convenience: You don't have to go through the torture of choosing a new one!

 • Safety: Especially for outdoor cats, if your cat already knows her name, this will help in bringing her inside faster if you need to.
-It also helps for your cat to know her name in case she gets lost in her new surroundings.
+It also helps if your cat gets lost in her new neighborhood.

-• Easier Transition: If your feline friend is newly coming into your home, then having the familiarity of her already chosen name can help to ease the stress she will be experiencing as she adjusts to her new home.
+• Easier Transition: If your feline friend is newly coming into your home, then having the familiarity of her already chosen name can help to ease the stress she'll be experiencing as she adjusts to her new home.

-Bringing home a kitten who already has a name is less of an issue.
+Bringing home a kitten who has already been named is less of an issue.
 If your kitten is used to her previous name, then it would be easier to keep the old one.
 However, kittens are more adaptable and can more easily adjust to a new name.

 A good factor in choosing your cat's name can be to christen her based on her personality or some behavioral traits.
 Or even some physical traits.
 (Hence, so many long-haired cats called Fluffy!)

-The one thing to be careful of here is that you do not wait too long to name your new cat or kitten.
+The one thing to be careful of here is that you do not wait too long to christen your new cat or kitten.
 Many parents of human children prefer to wait several weeks to see their new baby's personality before naming the baby.
-This is fine for humans, but cats need to be named much more quickly.
+This is fine for humans, but cats and kittens need to be named much more quickly.

 Using your cat's name as soon as possible helps ease the transition for your new cat.
-It makes training your new cat a lot easier and it helps your new cat to feel more comfortable in her new surroundings.
+It makes training your new family member a lot easier and it helps your new cat to feel more comfortable in her new surroundings.

 Choosing "Stuffy" Cat Names—The Embarrassment Factor

-Although we often attribute human characteristics to our cats (and rightly so!), the concept of embarrassment just does not apply to a cat about his name.
-So don't worry what the cat will think of her new name!
+Although we often attribute human characteristics to our cats (and rightly so!), the concept of embarrassment just does not apply to your cat.
+They don't care.
+So don't worry what your cat will think about what you call her!

 However, you need to be sure that you and other caregivers are not embarrassed about the name chosen, especially if you have an outdoor cat.
 Be sure that you are comfortable calling your cat's name out loud.

-If you must choose something that is long, embarrassing, or otherwise does not seem quite right for everyday use, then give your cat two names: One for you to do with as you please, and one to use when talking to and calling your cat.
+If you must choose something that is long, embarrassing, or otherwise does not seem quite right for everyday use, then give your cat two names: one for you to do with as you please, and one to use when talking to and calling your kitty.

 Teaching Your New Cat Her Name